fledermoys/dataflow-documentation/docs/documentation/google-api.md

 1. Navigate to **Data**
 2. Press the LogIn Button
-3. LogIn with the Google Account you want to access the Sheets of
+3. LogIn with your Google account and follow the authentication process
-4. After authentication, paste the enitre adress bar content into the Token Alert Window.
+4. After successful authentication, return to After Effects

-If everything was setup correctly you should now see which Email adress you are logged in to and see all the Google Sheets that are owned by your account.
-Now you can Select them as a data source.
+If everything was setup correctly you should see all the available Google Sheets.
+Now you can Select them as a data source!